Shorts Competition: Block II

 'Nuisance Bear' shifts our perspective revealing an obstacle course of tourist paparazzi and wildlife officers whom bears must navigate during their annual migration.

-pictures: Núria Gascón
+cinematography: Núria Gascón

 production: Maria Besora / ESCAC Films

-festivals and awards: 2021 – IDFA Amsterdam
+selected festivals and awards: 2021 – IDFA Amsterdam

 Janira is three years old and doesn’t speak like the other kids.
 She is happy surrounded by animals with whom she communicates in a special way, and she seems to prefer their world than the human one.